 - Water a Flower Day – May 30

 It is no wonder that so many garden holidays fall in May.
 For most of us, the sun is shining, the temps have risen, and all thoughts of winter are long gone.
 Are you dying to get out in your garden?
 So am I!
 And although I don’t ever need a reason to plant anything, it’s nice to know that others have joined me by planting something on May 19 this year.

 Get in the gardening spirit in honor of Plant Something Day.

-For this special day, I was given some basil seed paper to plant.
+Since I love to cook, i really enjoy growing herbs for my recipes.
+As luck would have it, I was given some basil seed paper to plant, for this special day.
 This nifty little product has basil seeds impregnated into an easy to plant tape.
 Since basil seeds are very small, planting this way ensures that you will get evenly spaced plants that are easy to transplant when they grow larger.

 Mrs. Meyer’s Clean Day® makes household products with essential oils from flowers and herbs.
 Not only do they smell fabulous, but they really do a great job on dirt and grime.
 All products are earth friendly, cruelty free and never tested on animals.
 Their cool and crisp basil collection is a perfect choice for gardeners.
 All of their packaging is also recyclable.
 I was just delighted to open my box of multi-purpose cleaning supplies.
 The box smelled wonderful and as I read the names on each bottle, I was transported back to my garden!

 - Lemon verbena

 Basil is one of my favorite herbs.
 I use it in cooking all the time.
 It flavors sauces beautifully and makes a wonderful and easy Caprese salad.
 Just slice some tomatoes, add bits of mozzarella cheese on top, sprinkle chopped basil and drizzle with extra virgin olive oil.
 Easy peasy and super tasty too!